SamBelkacem/AI-ML-cheatsheets/README.md

 # AI-ML-roadmap

-The global structure of the GitHub repository follows somewhat the following AI and ML roadmap.
+The global structure of this GitHub repository follows somewhat the following AI and ML roadmap.
 ![AI-ML-roadmap](https://github.com/SamBelkacem/AI-ML-cheatsheets/blob/main/AI%20roadmap.png)

 ## The structure of the folder